groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 disk size of 50 gigabytes, however we recommend at least 500 gigabytes for each machine of the DSAS.

+## Memory needed by the DSAS

+The DSAS needs an absolute minimum of 500 Mbytes of memory to boot and run correctly.
+To this minimum additional space is needed depending on the configuration.
+In the standard virtual machine installation the directory `/tmp` is part of the root filesystem and is stored in memory.
+As this directory is used extensively for the decompression of the archived files for testing, the size of the largest decompressed file is needed as additional memory.
+In testing we have found that this means that a minimum of __1 Gbyte__ is needed by both machines of the DSAS.

+If the DSAS is configured to use an antivirus, the antiviral daemon uses additional memory.
+The antivirus only runs on the `lower` machine and we found that with in this case a minimum of __3 Gbytes__ is needed.

+The use of Docker might slightly change this calculations, by the docker image will share the hosts memory and so these number should not change that much.

-### Creation of the virtual machines
+## Configuration of the virtual machines

 The DSAS is supplied in the form of an ISO that should be used as a "live CD".
 This means that the operating system should always boot from this image ISO.
 The major advantage of this is that the updates of the DSAS will be extremely easy and resumes as the shutdown of the DSAS, the remplacement of the ISO and a restart.

+Three types of virtual machine installation are discussed below, with VirtualBox, with VMWare and with Docker.

+### Installion with VirtualBox

+#### Creation of the virtual machines

 The ISO of the DSAS is a 32 bit Linux, and the virtual machine must be configured accordingly.
 For example, under VirtualBox the initial configuration should be

 ![Creation of a VM with VirtualBox](en/vbox1.png)

-A minimum of 256 megabytes is needed to be able to start the DSAS.
-However, while running the DSAS could use more resources.
-Without the antiantivirus we recommand 1 gigabyte of memory, but if the antivirus is active at least 2 gigabytes are needed, but 3 gigabytes are recommanded.
+Without the antivirus we recommand 1 gigabyte of memory, but if the antivirus is active at least 3 gigabytes are needed for the lower machine.

 The DSAS has no specific requiement for the format of its disk, and here we have chosen VirtualBox's default format